mapzen/speakerbox/README.md

 Speakerbox speakerbox = new Speakerbox(activity);
 ```

 There is no need to create your own [OnInitListener][2].
-If you pass text to speakerbox before the [TextToSpeech][1] engine is initialized it will play the text once initialziation is complete.
+If you pass text to Speakerbox before the [TextToSpeech][1] engine is initialized it will automatically play the text once initialziation is complete.

 #### Play